 Some of the Company's directors and officers are directors and officers of other natural resource or mining-related companies.
-Duane Poliquin, Morgan Poliquin, John McCleary, Mark Brown, William Worrall, Douglas McDonald, and Korm Trieu also serve as directors and/or officers of Azucar Minerals Ltd., (formerly Almadex Minerals Limited) and Almadex Minerals Ltd. (formerly 1154229 B.C.
-Ltd.).
-Gerald Carlson also serves a director and as the President and CEO of Pacific Ridge Exploration Ltd. and director of New Point Exploration Corp.
-Mark Brown also serves as the Chief Financial Officer of Adamera Minerals, Orestone Mining Corp., and Redstar Gold Corp.
-He also serves as Executive Chairman of Alianza Minerals Ltd., and director of Avrupa Minerals Ltd., Mountain Boy Minerals, Strategem Capital Corp., and Sutter Gold Mining Ltd. Elaine Ellingham also serves as a director of Aurania Resources Ltd. and Wallbridge Mining Company Ltd. These associations may give rise from time to time to conflicts of interest, as a result of which, the Company may miss the opportunity to participate in certain transactions.
+Duane Poliquin, Morgan Poliquin, John McCleary, Mark T. Brown, William Worrall, Douglas McDonald, and Korm Trieu also serve as directors and/or officers of Azucar Minerals Ltd. and Almadex Minerals Ltd. Gerald Carlson also serves as director and as the President and CEO of Pacific Ridge Exploration Ltd. Mark T. Brown also serves as the Chief Financial Officer of Adamera Minerals, Orestone Mining Corp., and Redstar Gold Corp.
+He also serves as Executive Chairman of Alianza Minerals Ltd., and as a director of Avrupa Minerals Ltd., Mountain Boy Minerals, East West Petroleum Corp., and Strategem Capital Corp.
+He is also a Director and CEO of Mich Resources Ltd. Elaine Ellingham also serves as a director of Alamos Gold Inc. and Blue Thunder Mining Inc. These associations may give rise from time to time to conflicts of interest, as a result of which, the Company may miss the opportunity to participate in certain transactions.